 If there is too much flow into your grinder pump unit, the high sewage level will automatically trigger an alarm horn and light to alert you of the problem.
 In many instances, the problem could be an excessive amount of flow to the grinder pump.
-You should immediately discontinue your water use to prevent an overflow and call the District to report the problem.
-(615) 824-3717
+You should immediately discontinue your water use to prevent an overflow and call Hendersonville Utility District to report the problem at (615) 824-3717

-There is no additional charge for District response to alarm calls, as long as you have not improperly used the grinder pump system.
+There is no additional charge for Hendersonville Utility District to respond to alarm calls if you have not improperly used the grinder pump system.
 For your safety, never attempt to open the control panel or the grinder pump tank or have it serviced by an outside contractor.
-Improper use or tampering with District property may incur charges up to the cost of a new pump to the customer.
+Improper use or tampering with Hendersonville Utility District property may incur charges up to the cost of a new pump to the customer.